martin059/virtualization-level-2-vagrant-setup/README.md

 Most of them have manual fixes and/or workarounds which are described in the [Fixes and Workarounds](#35-fixes-and-workarounds) section.

 - **Postman's GUI issue**: the postman app will not be capable of importing an internal collection due to a graphical bug were the file explorer windows appears bugged and cannot be interacted with.
-Related issue: https://github.com/martin059/virtualization-level-2-vagrant-setup/issues/37.
+Related issue: [#37](https://github.com/martin059/virtualization-level-2-vagrant-setup/issues/37).
+- **Grafana might be unreachable after provisioning**: Sometimes when Ansible provisions the configuration for the Grafana container instance, the service is left in a bad state and keeps restarting over and over unless manually stopped.
+Related issue: [#54](https://github.com/martin059/virtualization-level-2-vagrant-setup/issues/54).
+The issue was initially closed as it appeared to be solved, but the bug occasionally reappears even after the changes.

 ## 3.5.
 Fixes and Workarounds